Learning to Orchestrate Agents in Natural Language with the Conductor: Discussion and Extensions

 \section{Discussion and Extensions}

 In this work, we introduce the Conductor, a new language model trained with reinforcement learning to push the boundaries of frontier LLMs through collective intelligence and automated prompt engineering.
 By dividing challenging problems, delegating targeted subtasks, and designing effective communication topologies, a 7B Conductor attains state-of-the-art performance across a diverse set of highly competitive benchmarks, going well beyond manually designed agentic pipelines and expensive multi-agent baselines.
 Furthermore, we demonstrate that the capabilities of our pretrained Conductor can be easily extended via finetuning, giving users the ability to specify customized agent sets and unlocking a new form of test-time scaling with recursive calling to the Conductor itself.
-By sharing our full code with this submission, we hope to facilitate future efforts in using language models themselves as intelligent \textit{meta-agents}, flexibly harnessing the complementary capabilities of a broader set of models.
+We hope this works incentivizes future efforts in using language models themselves as intelligent \textit{meta-agents}, flexibly harnessing the complementary capabilities of a broader set of models.
 To this end, an exciting, unexplored extension is to go beyond LLMs alone, introducing workers with expertise in other modalities~\citep{alphafold2, pi05}, allowing the Conductor to use natural language as an expressive unifying interface and tackle increasingly ambitious human challenges in fields such as biology, robotics, and beyond.